 About the New Directions Cello Festival

-The New Directions Cello Association and Festival Inc. (NDCA& F) is a 501c3 not for profit organization that has created a network for the growing field of alternative and non-classical cello.
-The goals of the NDCA&F are to encourage interaction among non-classical cellists, and to promote awareness among all cellists and the musically oriented public about the contributions that cellists are making in many styles of contemporary music.
-This encompasses those musical styles which are not commonly taught to cellists at music schools (jazz, blues, rock, folk, experimental, ethnic, etc.) especially those involving improvisation.
+The New Directions Cello Association and Festival Inc. (NDCA& F) is a 501(c)(3) nonprofit organization that has created a network for the growing field of contemporary and alternative cello.
+The goals of the NDCA&F are to encourage interaction among creative cellists and to promote awareness among all cellists and the musically oriented public about the contributions that cellists are making in many styles of contemporary music.

-The NDCA&F publishes an electronic newsletter called Cello City Online twice a year which contains interviews, reviews, articles, and other information related to non-classical cello.
+The NDCA&F publishes an e-newsletter called Cello City twice a year which contains interviews, reviews, articles, and other information related to contemporary and alternative cello.